onlabsorg/stilo/package-template/README.md

 The `stilo` cli, once executed, searches fro the first occurrence of the `.stilo` package in the current working directory and its parent directories.
-Then it uses the `.stilo` store as follows:
+Then it uses the `.stilo/store` store as follows:

 - `stilo read <path>` calls `store.read(path)`
 - `stilo list <path>` calls `store.list(path)`